alexuk86/alexuk86.github.io/_posts/2018-09-22-an-introduction-to-ct.md

 Going back to the cat...
 If you take an X-ray of your cat you have an idea of opacity (how many X-rays are absorbed) of everything in your cat, at that particular angle.
 You can get way more information by taking X-rays from every angle around the cat.

 ### Geometry
-There are a few ways to take your X-ray images for CT:
+As the saying goes: There is more than one way to skin a CAT scan.
+Likewise there are a few ways to take your X-ray images for CT:
 + Parallel beams
 + Fan beams
     + Axial progression